greg-raven/Department-21/_posts/2009-01-13-how-many-zeros-in-a-billion.md

 ---
-title: 'How many zeros in a billion?'
+title: "How many zeros in a billion?"
 author: 'Noam Sain'
 layout: post
 ---

-The next time you hear a politician use the word “billion” in a casual manner, think about whether you want politicians spending YOUR tax money.
+The next time you hear a politician use the word "billion" in a casual manner, think about whether you want politicians spending YOUR tax money.

 A billion is a difficult number to comprehend, but one advertising agency did a good job of putting that figure into some perspective in one of its releases.